[none]

 8. Please provide a lay summary of your proposed work and a list of keywords that may be used for an active search for prospects.

-If you are able to provide complete answers to the questions above, please contact a member of the Foundation Relations team to schedule a pre-consultation meeting.
+If you can provide complete answers to the questions above, contact us to schedule a pre-consultation meeting.